-Today I want to give up my usual forum to a client of mine, who I shall call Carlie, who I recently treated for PTSD due to childhood trauma.
+Today I want to give up my usual forum to a client of mine, Claire, who I recently treated for complex PTSD due to childhood trauma.
 She is sufficiently recovered to be able to reflect back on the years of being within the standard NHSmental health service, which afforded her no relief whatsoever and, in fact made her condition worse.
 I suggested she write about her experience so that she could, in some way, help to highlight the utter inhumanity and bankruptcy of the current system which medicates far too much and without recourse to understanding the root causes which often lie in childhood experience.
 I have talked before about trauma and its effect on the mind and body, so I won’t repeat her.
 I want to give way now to Carlie and her experience (please be aware this makes for a somewhat harrowing read so please be warned):

 Magic Pills from the Magic Psychiatrists